 “As he approached Jerusalem and saw the city, he wept over it and said, ‘If you, even you, had only known on this day what would bring you peace — but now it is hidden from your eyes.
 The days will come upon you when your enemies will build an embankment against you and encircle you and hem you in on every side.
 They will dash you to the ground, you and the children within your walls.
 They will not leave one stone on another, because you did not recognize the time of God’s coming to you.’”
 (Luke 19:41–44, NIV84)

 What causes God to weep?
 In our verses for today we find Jesus weeping for the people of Jerusalem.
 Why would God ever weep?
 What would cause an all-powerful, all-knowing, all-seeing, ever-present God to cry?
 Rejection!
 In His very essence God is perfect love.
 His character is defined by His heart.
 His heart is visible to us in Jesus.
-And in our verses for today, Jesus weeps over the people of Jerusalem because they have rejected His love for them.
-He has tried to show it any and every way He could, but they still are rejecting Him.
-Jesus says in verse 44 that they did not recognize the time of God’s coming to them.
+And in our verses for today, Jesus wept over the people of Jerusalem because they had rejected His love for them.
+He had tried to show it any and every way He could, but they still rejected Him.
+Jesus said in verse 44 that they did not recognize the time of God’s coming to them.
 In Jesus Christ, God had come to them with all of His love and grace so that He might bring them back into His kingdom.
 But they refused.
-And God’s heart breaks.
+And God’s heart broke.